vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Editor Extensions/Serialisation/Editor Persistence.md

 :::info
 As Editors and EditorWindows are UnityEngine.Object types you can serialize fields into them directly, and they should persist for as long as they are open.
 :::

+---

+See [persisting changes](Persisting%20Changes.md) if your fields are already serialized.